soulwing/pinject/README.md

 Property resolution is the process by which property names are resolved into the corresponding (string) property value.
-The extension includes built-in support for resolving property names using one of three mechanisms.
+The extension includes built-in support for resolving property names by consulting each of three sources for resolution, in the order in which they appear below.

-1. If running in a Java EE or Servlet container, the `java:comp/env/beans.properties.location` JNDI environment string can be set to a space- or comma- delimited list of URLs (including `classpath:` URLs) to properties files that will be used, in the order specified, to resolve property values.
+1. System properties set using `java.lang.System.setProperty` or by using `-Dname=value` arguments when starting the JRE.
-2. All properties files on the classpath named `META-INF/beans.properties` are also used to resolve property values as a last resort.
-The order in which these properties files will be consulted is arbitrary (due to inherent limitations of the classloader mechanism) so you should not depend on file evaluation order when using this mechanism.
+2. If running in a Java EE or Servlet container, the `java:comp/env/beans.properties.location` JNDI environment string can be set to a space- or comma- delimited list of URLs (including `classpath:` URLs) to properties files that will be used, in the order specified, to resolve property values.
-3. The `value` attribute of the `@Property` qualifier as a last-resort fallback.
+3. All properties files on the classpath named `META-INF/beans.properties` The order in which these properties files will be consulted is arbitrary (due to inherent limitations of the classloader mechanism) so you should not rely on the order in which these files are evaluated when using this mechanism.

-These two resolvers are prioritized such that properties files identified by the JNDI environment settings are used in preference to those found by searching the classpath for `META-INF/beans.properties`.
+Resolution stops with the first resolver that provides a value for the named property.
+If no value is resolved, the `value` attribute specified on the `@Property` qualifier is used as a last resort default.
+If no value is resolved and the qualifier does not specify a default, the injection process will stop with an error indicating that the property value could not be resolved.

 #### Custom Resolvers

-You can augment the built-in property resolution mechanisms by supplying your own.
+You can augment the built-in property resolvers by supplying your own.

 1. Create a class that implements `org.soulwing.cdi.properties.spi.PropertyResolver`.